runze1223/Fourier-Basis-Mapping/README.md

 # Rethinking Fourier Transform from A Basis Functions Perspective for Long-term Time Series Forecasting.
 (NeurIPS 2024)

 ### This is the offical implementation of FBM-L, FBM-NL and FBM-NP model.
-### Please follow our latest work, which is an extension of this paper to a journal: "Fourier Basis Mapping: A Time-Frequency Learning Framework for Time Series Forecasting" with the code available at:  https://github.com/runze1223/FBM-S
+### Please follow our latest work, which is an extension of this paper to a journal: "Fourier Basis Mapping: A Time-Frequency Learning Framework for Time Series Forecasting" on arxiv with the code available at:  https://github.com/runze1223/FBM-S

 ### Implement the project